 Where to paste it — and the one mistake to avoid

-The code goes inside the head section of your site's HTML.
-If you're on WordPress, most themes have a "Header Scripts" field in the customizer, or you can use a plugin like WPCode.
-On Shopify, it's under theme.liquid.
-On Squarespace, it's under Code Injection.
+The block goes inside the <head> of your site's HTML.
+On WordPress, most themes have a header-scripts field, or you can use a plugin like WPCode.
+On Shopify it's theme.liquid; on Squarespace it's Code Injection.

-The #1 mistake I see: people paste the schema block twice, usually once in the header and once in a page template.
-Crawlers then see two competing LocalBusiness declarations and either pick the wrong one or ignore both.
-I've audited sites where this cost them 40% of their structured-data impressions.
-Paste once.
-Test once.
-Move on.
+The most common schema mistake I see is pasting the block twice — once in the header and once in a page template.
+Crawlers then find two competing LocalBusiness declarations and either pick the wrong one or ignore both.
+One paste, one test, move on.

-After pasting, run your URL through Google's Rich Results test (search.google.com/test/rich-results).
-Green checkmark = you're done.
-Red error = paste it into the Schema Generator's validator and it'll tell you which field is off.
+After pasting, run your URL through Google's Rich Results Test.
+A green check means you're done.
+A red error means a field is off — paste the block back into the generator's validator and it'll tell you which one.